Dyarven/nmap_batch_scan/README.md

 Keep postgresql log files clean and tidy.
 Archives and compresses files that are two months old or more, by month-year so that you keep the last 60 days of logs easily accessible and the rest are stored efficiently.
 Before setting this up check your postgresql log rotation config.

-This script is nice to have if you use a centralized log management tool where logs local to the machine are only accessed during disaster recovery or post disaster forensics, so you don't get lost in logs.
+This script is nice to have if you use a centralized log management tool where logs local to the machine are only accessed during disaster recovery or post disaster forensics, so you don't get lost in them.

 ### Run the Script
 ```sql